eaglezoli/obsidian/10. Bilateral/Research Log.md

 	- Find combination features – optimise
 	- Scikit learn
 - Regression -> confidence intervals probability distribution -> gaussian process regression (for FR and HR, same model for both) -> confidence interval plot – show overlap at low flow and gap at high
-- Double check
-	- LOESS curve – should be more curved?
-	- Boxplot – why are both channels the same?